Moluccans

-Moluccans are the Austronesian-speaking and Papuan-speaking ethnic groups indigenous to the Maluku Islands (also called the Moluccas), Indonesia.
+Moluccans are the Melanesian-Austronesian and Papuan-speaking ethnic groups indigenous to the Maluku Islands (also called the Moluccas).
 The region was historically known as the Spice Islands, and today consists of two Indonesian provinces of Maluku and North Maluku.
-As such, "Moluccans" is used as a blanket term for the various ethnic and linguistic groups native to the islands.
+As such, the term Moluccans is used as a blanket term for the various ethnic and linguistic groups native to the islands.

-Islam and Christianity are major religions of most Moluccans.
+Most Moluccans practice Islam, followed by Christianity.
 Despite religious differences, all groups share strong cultural bonds and a sense of common identity, such as through Adat.
 Music is also a binding factor, playing an important role in the cultural identity, and the Moluccan capital city of Ambon was awarded the official status of City of Music by UNESCO in 2019.

 A small population of Moluccans (~50.000+) live in the Netherlands.
-This group mainly consists of the descendants of soldiers from the KNIL, the Dutch Colonial Army, who were originally brought to the Netherlands temporarily, and would have been sent back to their own independent republic, had the Dutch government not given up control of Indonesia.
+This group mainly consists of the descendants of soldiers in the Royal Netherlands East Indies Army (KNIL), who were originally brought to the Netherlands temporarily, and would have been sent back to their own independent republic, had the Dutch government not given up control of Indonesia.
 They and others in the world make up the Moluccan diaspora.
 The remainder consists of Moluccans serving in the Dutch navy and their descendants, as well as some who came to the Netherlands from western New Guinea after it too was handed over to Indonesia.

-However, the vast majority of Moluccans still live in the Moluccas and the other surrounding regions such as Papua, East- and West Timor, North Sulawesi, and further west.
+However, the vast majority of Moluccans still live in the Moluccas and the other surrounding areas and regions, such as Papua, East and West Timor, North Sulawesi and further west.

 History

-The indigenous inhabitants of the Maluku Islands are Melanesian in origin and have been aboriginal to the Maluku archipelago dating back at least 30.000 BCE.
-However, due to later Austronesian migration waves from around 5000 - 2000 BCE, genetic studies detail the presence of varying levels of Austronesian mitochondrial DNA in populations on different islands in Maluku.
+The indigenous inhabitants of the Maluku Islands are Melanesian in origin and have been living in the Maluku archipelago since at least 30,000 BCE.
+However, due to later Austronesian migration waves from around 5,000 - 2,000 BCE, genetic studies detail the presence of varying levels of Austronesian mitochondrial DNA in populations on different islands in Maluku.
 Whereas paternal genetic structure remains predominantly Melanesian in its make-up within the region.
 This explains a primarily maternal Austronesian influence on the Melanesian population that influenced the development of typical socio-linguistic elements and other areas within the Moluccan culture, making Malayo-Polynesian languages dominating in most of the region, with the exception of some areas where languages belonging to the West Papuan language group are still prevalent.
 Later added to this were several Dutch, Chinese, Portuguese, Spanish, Arabian and English influences, due to colonization, intermarriage with foreign traders during the Silk-route era and Middle Ages, and even with European soldiers during the World Wars.
 A small number of German descendants was added to Moluccan population, especially in Ambon, along with arrival of Protestant Missionaries since 16th century.